sqlcomponents/sample-app/README.md

 We need to start the mysql db and initialize database.

 ```
 docker-compose up -d
 ```

-We need to configure maven to pull artifacts from github packages
+-d option for demon

-https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry
+We need to configure maven to pull artifacts from github packages https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry

 github repo: https://maven.pkg.github.com/sqlcomponents/sqlcomponents

 1. set environment variables as in sample-app\src\main\res\.m2\.env
-2. docker-compose up -d, it would create Database and Tables as per sample-app\init.db\mysql\init.sql, with credentials as in sample-app\src\main\resources\application.yml if any connection errors, it means init.sql has not run and tables are not created, try running manually
+2. `docker-compose up -d`, it would create Database and Tables as per sample-app\init.db\mysql\init.sql, with credentials as in sample-app\src\main\resources\application.yml if any connection errors, it means init.sql has not run and tables are not created, try running manually or use _`docker-compose down --volumes`_  [optional only when sql error is seen to recreate the default tables]

 ```
 3. mvn --s src/main/res/.m2/settings.xml clean package
 ```